-by: Barbara Sanchéz and Katharina Flicker, TU Wien
+by: Barbara Sanchéz and Katharina Flicker (TU Wien)

-Interview with Wolfgang Wagner
+An exploration with Wolfgang Wagner

-Professor for remote sensing at TU Wien and Senior Scientist at the EODC Earth Observation Data Centre
+Head of the Research Group Microwave Remote Sensing at TU Wien and Senior Scientist at the EODC Earth Observation Data Centre

 Data Sharing in the interest of reproducibility and re-usability

 KF: Can you please describe your field of research?

 WW: We work with Earth observation satellites data in order to understand global environmental processes.
 We try to understand how climate change affects the environment.
 Our main focus is on radar data and we look specifically at how hydrological variables like soil moisture or water bodies change over time.

 KF: What is the main challenge you currently face?

 WW: The main challenge is that our data are becoming more and more complex and the volume of our datasets become larger.
 For example, we work with the Sentinel-1 satellites which provide several terabytes of data every day.
 Accumulated over the lifetime of a satellite, this means we have hundreds of terabytes of raw data and, when we process the data, they become petabytes of data.